 Where there is more than one executor, the executors are jointly responsible for administering the estate (the deceased's property and possessions).
 It is normal for one executor to take a leading role.
 The executors may also decide to appoint a solicitor to give them advice and handle paperwork.

 If the will does not name any executors, or none of the named individuals agrees to act as the executor, then a beneficiary can apply to administer the estate.
 If there is no will, a relative can administer the estate.
-If the relatives cannot agree among themselves who should act as administrator, priority is given to the closest adult relative - starting with the spouse (or registered civil partner).
+Priority is given to the closest adult relative - starting with the spouse (or registered civil partner).

 Using a solicitor